fagnercandido/fagnercandido.gihub.io/_posts/2019-09-18-using-node-cron.markdown

 date:   2019-09-29 20:00:36 +0530
 categories: Node JS JavaScript Cron Schedule
 ---
-To use a scheduling solution in node js, an possible solution is package node-cron.
+node-cron is a possible solution for scheduling in NodeJS.
 It's very simple to use.

-To install the package node-cron:
+First, run the following command to install the package node-cron:
 ```sh
 npm install node-cron
 ```

-To import the package, follow:
+Then add the following line to import the package:
 ```sh
 const cron = require('node-cron')
 ```

-To use this package is very simple:
+After that the usage is as easy as writing:
 ```sh
 cron.schedule('*/2 * * * *', () => {
     console.log('run every 2 minutes');